 Things you’ll need (or not)

 Tasting whisky is much easier if you’ve got the right glassware.
-You’ll have tapered glasses as part of your welcome pack.
-Now’s the time to use it!
+The best kind are tapered towards the top, like a Glencairn Tasting Glass.

 Also, keep some water to hand for sipping and diluting.
 We’ll get on to why shortly.